yunsi-goh/2023-AIAP-Technical-Assessment/README.md

 ## Results

-NOTE: Due to time constraints, SVM model was not able to finish training.
+* NOTE: SVM model is still in the process of training.

 The table below summarizes the results from model training and evaluation.
 For more details, refer to logs.